dericktseng/BOG/README.md

 - Upload an `.SC2Replay` file, and BOG will do the rest

 ## Donation
-If this project has helped you in any way, or you are feeling a bit loaded in cash, please consider donating to support my wallet-draining education.
+If this project has helped you in any way, or you are feeling a bit loaded in cash, please consider donating to support my wallet-draining education as well as hosting this bot.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/donate?business=XFQJX3EPAKEVA&no_recurring=0&currency_code=USD)